cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 This is caused by shaderCache creation or Vulkan's pipelineCache creation.
 With OpenGL and Vulkan, the shaderCache will build as you play and will eventually become nearly unnoticable.
 As mentioned, Vulkan also requires a pipelineCache - this cache type will build quickly and have minor stutter.
 Keep in mind that it has to be rebuilt from scratch every time you update your GPU driver or Cemu as a sideeffect from becoming invalidated when either of these change.

-To alleviate gameplay stalls caused by shader and pipeline building, see `About Async Compile` further below.
+To alleviate gameplay stalls caused by shader and pipeline building, see [About Async Compile](troubleshooting#about-async-compile) further below.

-### How do I turn shaders off?
-Can't I just download shaders?
-Create them before I play?
+### Can I disable shaders?
+Can I download shaders?
+Can I create or preload them before I play?

 If you're simply wanting to turn the notification off that tells you they are being made, you can do this in `Options` -> `General Settings` -> `Overlay`